Unrelated-machines scheduling: Linear programming formulation

 Relaxing the integer constraints gives a linear program with size polynomial in the input.
 Solving the relaxed problem can be rounded to obtain a 2-approximation to the problem.

 Another LP formulation is the configuration linear program.
 For each machine i, there are finitely many subsets of jobs that can be processed by machine i in time at most T. Each such subset is called a configuration for machine i.
 Denote by Ci(T) the set of all configurations for machine i.
-For each machine i and configuration c in Ci(T), define a variable $x_{i,c}$ which equals 1 iff the actual configuration used in machine i is c, and 0 otherwise.
+For each machine i and configuration c in Ci(T), define a variable $x_{i,c}$ which equals 1 if the actual configuration used in machine i is c, and 0 otherwise.
 Then, the LP constraints are: